fisothemes/Result-CPP/README.md

 # Result-CPP

-Result-CPP is a lightweight, header-only C++ library for monadic error handling in C++ using a result type.
+Result-CPP is a lightweight, header-only C++ library for error handling using the monadic pattern in C++.
+It provides a generic class called `result` that can store either a successful value or an error value as well as ways to extract and handle them.

 ## Features

 - Simple and concise result type for error handling.
 - Header-only library with no external dependencies.
-- Supports chaining operations and handling errors elegantly.
-(W-I-P)
+- Supports chaining operations and handling errors.

-## Getting Started (W-I-P)
+## Getting Started

 ### Prerequisites